 -

 Fixed Size Chunking: This is the most crude and simplest method of segmenting the text.
 It breaks down the text into chunks of a specified number of characters, regardless of their content or structure.
-For example, you splitting a text by keeping a maximum of 500 characters in each chunk.
+For example, you might split a text by keeping a maximum of 500 characters in each chunk.
+Instead of characters, you can also use tokens as the unit of chunking.
+If you’re not familiar with what tokens are, don’t worry, we’ll cover that in the next section.

 -